+Students deepen understanding of the creative process through the study of historical and contemporary art in addition to studio practice.
 Studio course with an emphasis on the development of concepts and techniques of drawing with increasing sophistication.
-Assigned projects are designed to deepen understanding of the creative process through the study of historical and contemporary art in addition to studio practice.
-Students continue building a personal portfolio that reveals the beginning of an internal search for meaning/content, personal style, and individual expression.
+Students build a personal portfolio that reveals the beginning of an internal search for meaning/content, personal style, and individual expression.
 Prerequisite: ART 133 or instructor approval.
 Intermediate Drawing series 231, 232, 233 may be taken in any sequence.
-FALL 2009, 2010
+FALL 2010, 2011

-ART 232 DRAWING - INTERMEDIATE
+DRAWING - INTERMEDIATE II

+Students further deepen understanding of the creative process through the study of historical and contemporary art in addition to studio practice.
 Studio course with an emphasis on the development of concepts and techniques of figure drawing with increasing skill and sophistication.
-Assigned projects are designed to deepen understanding of the creative process through the study of historical and contemporary art in addition to studio practice.
-Students continue building a personal portfolio that reveals the beginning of an internal search for meaning/ content, personal style, and individual expression.
+Students continue building a personal portfolio that reveals the beginning of an internal search for meaning/content, personal style, and individual expression.
 Prerequisite: ART 133.
 Intermediate Drawing series 231, 232, 233 may be taken in any sequence.
-WINTER 2010, 2011
+WINTER 2011, 2012